 - Where the property has not been let in the previous two years or

-How much can my rent increase outside of a Rent Pressure Zone?
+How much can rent be increased by outside of a RPZ?

-If you are renting outside of a RPZ there is no percentage limit on how much your landlord can increase your rent by however they cannot charge more than 'market rent'.
-To determine 'market rent' you can check a number of sources including the Residential Tenancies Board (RTB) Rent Index, property websites, property agents, to let ads in newspapers etc. Where you are renting outside of a RPZ your landlord can only seek to increase rent if it is 24 months or more from the date of your last increase.
+If you are renting outside of a RPZ, there is no percentage limit on how much your landlord can increase your rent by.
+However, they cannot charge more than ‘market rent’, which is the going rate for your type of accommodation in the area you live.
+To determine ‘market rent’, you can check a number of sources including the Residential Tenancies Board (RTB) Rent Index, property websites, property agents, to let ads in newspapers etc.

-What your landlord must do to increase the rent?
+What are my rights when my landlord wants to increase the rent?

 In seeking to increase the rent, whether you are residing in a RPZ or not: